Skip to content

 AWS Deployment Guide

 Single EC2 instance deployment running Next.js, FastAPI, PostgreSQL, and Nginx.
+Docker images are built on GitHub Actions and pushed to GHCR — EC2 only pulls pre-built images.

 Target: t3.small (2 vCPU, 2GB RAM) — suitable for up to ~25 concurrent users.